csbg/Hands-on-Biomedical-Data/day1.md

 ```

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 1.6:`
-Update the `???` in the code below to show the violin plot with the males in the first violin and the females in the second one.
+Replace the `???` below by the correct code to show the violin plot with the males in the first violin and the females in the second one.
 Copy it in your protocol.
 ```R
 sw %>%
   filter(sex %in% c("male", "female")) %>%